AI Data Readiness

 AI readiness is organizational, not technical.

-Leadership behavior, psychological safety, structured rollout instead of "go figure out AI."
+Leadership behavior, psychological safety, cohort learning instead of "go figure out AI."

 Watch the Recap